storytracer/loc_books/README.md

 # loc_books
-Public Domain books from the Libray of Congress
+Public Domain books from the Library of Congress